lucaong/minisearch/DESIGN_DOCUMENT.md

 design and implementation to library developers that intend to contribute to this project, or that are simply curious about the internals.

-**Last update: Oct.
-9, 2018**
+**Last update: Feb.
+11, 2019**

 ## Goals (and non-goals)

-`MiniSearch` is aimed at providing rich fulltext search functionalities in a local setup (e.g. client side, in the browser).
+`MiniSearch` is aimed at providing rich full-text search functionalities in a local setup (e.g. client side, in the browser).
 It is therefore optimized for:

   1. Small memory footprint of the index data structure